movementlabsxyz/MIP/MD/md-38/README.md

-# MD-38: Provide for Fixed Token Supply when Using Atomic Bridge and Fast Finality Settlement (FFS)
+# MD-38: Provide for Fixed Token Supply when Using Native Bridge and Fast Finality Settlement (FFS)
-- **Description**: Requests for Movement Improvement Proposals (MIPs) to provide for fixed token supply when using the Atomic Bridge and Fast Finality Settlement (FFS).
+- **Description**: Requests for Movement Improvement Proposals (MIPs) to provide for fixed token supply when using the Native Bridge and Fast Finality Settlement (FFS).
 - **Authors**: [Liam Monninger](mailto:liam@movementlabs.xyz)
 - **Reviewer**: [Andreas Penzkofer](mailto:andreas.penzkofer@movementlabs.xyz)